YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario02/README.md

 # SCENARIO 2: Trident Protect installation
 #########################################################################################

-Trident Protect is installed with 2 separate Helm charts:
+Trident Protect is simply installed with a Helm chart.
-- a chart for the Trident Protect CRD
-- a chart for the Trident Protect app
+It uses multiple containers images to perform various application management tasks.
 Let's pull all the required images from the docker hub & use the lab private registry when installing Trident Protect.
 This folder contains a script to perform that task:
 ```bash